Frequently Asked Questions

 Is RDO a fork of OpenStack?

-RDO is not a fork of OpenStack, but a community focused on packaging and integrating code from the upstream OpenStack project on CentOS, Red Hat Enterprise Linux and Fedora based platforms.
-Red Hat continues to participate in the development of the core OpenStack projects upstream, and all relevant patches and bug reports are routed directly to the OpenStack community codebase.
+RDO is not a fork of OpenStack, but a community focused on packaging and integrating code from the upstream OpenStack project on CentOS Stream and Red Hat Enterprise Linux.
+Red Hat continues to participate in the development of the core OpenStack projects upstream, and all relevant patches and bug reports are routed directly to the OpenStack community code base.

 How do I deploy RDO?

-Packstack, an installation utility which uses Puppet modules to deploy OpenStack, is the primary tool for deploying RDO.
-Instructions on enabling the RDO Yum repository and installing RDO with Packstack are available on the quick start page.
+For proof of concept (PoC) environments, Packstack, an installation utility which uses Puppet modules to deploy OpenStack, is the primary tool.
+Instructions on installing RDO with Packstack are available on the Packstack quickstart page.

 Where can I find help with RDO?

-You can find documentation and get help through ask.openstack, IRC, or mailing lists and from others in the RDO community.
+You can find documentation and get help through ask.openstack.org, IRC, or mailing lists and from others in the RDO community.
 And don't hesitate to answer someone else's question if you know the answer.
-You can find all of the ways you can get involved in the RDO community at getting involved.
+You can find all of the ways you can get involved in the RDO community at Get involved.

 Can I buy commercial support for RDO?